jpmorgan-payments/online-payments/README.md

 4. Open a browser and navigate to the locally deployed app using the URL provided in the command line.
 Usually `localhost:3000`.

 You have deployed the showcase Online Payments app.
 Follow the onscreen instructions to explore the banking functionality available.

+## Mocked Data

+You will see in this showcase that we are currently mocking the server responses using [MSW](https://mswjs.io).
+You will still be able to see the request in the network tab of your browser developer tools.

+You can ignore the code stored in the data, mocks and mockServiceWorker folders as this only relates to our mocking services.